AlexisMasseron/copyrightly.io/README.md

 To integrate Vyper with Truffle, the Vyper compiler must be installed first as detailed [here](https://vyper.readthedocs.io/en/latest/installing-vyper.html).
-Then, the project already installs the tool [truper](https://www.npmjs.com/package/truper) as part of its NPM development dependencies so it is possible to use the following command to generate a Truffle compatible artifact:
+Then, the project already installs the tool [truper](https://www.npmjs.com/package/truper) ()as part of its NPM development dependencies) that makes possible to use the following command to compile the Vyper contract and generate a Truffle compatible artifact:

 ```
 npm run vyper
 ```

-For the moment, truper just generates the artifacts in "build/contracts" so it should be moved to "src/assets/contracts", the folder configured in [truffle.js](truffle.js) as the destination for Truffle artifacts so they are deployed with the Angular frontend.
+For the moment, truper just generates the artifacts in "build/contracts" so it should be moved to "src/assets/contracts".
+This is the folder configured in [truffle.js](truffle.js) as the destination for Truffle artifacts so they are deployed with the
+Angular frontend.
 Moreover, it should be renamed "Claims.json" instead of the original "Claims.vyper.json", as it seems Truffle expects it with that name.
-However, after deployment, Truffle does not update the "networks" information in the artifact so it should be updated manually using the migrate command output, as done for [Claims.json](src/assets/contracts/Claims.json)

 ### Testnet Deployment